ONNC/onnc-umbrella/README.md

 3. Use `build.sh` to compile the package.
 ```
-./build.sh <source folder> [mode] [target folder]
+./build.sh [mode] [target folder]
 ```

-The package is built at `./build-<source folder>-<mode>/`, and installed to `./install-<source folder>-<mode>/`.
+The package is built at `./build-<mode>/`, and installed to `./install-<mode>/`.
 It is a staged installation if the third argument (target folder) is given.
 Check GNU automake's DESTDIR for more information about a staged installation at the below [link](https://www.gnu.org/software/automake/manual/html_node/DESTDIR.html).

-For example, use `./build.sh trunk dbg /opt/onnc` to build the latest revision in debug mode for installation at `/opt/onnc`.
+For example, use `./build.sh dbg /opt/onnc` to build the latest revision in debug mode for installation at `/opt/onnc`.

-It will build in `build-trunk-dbg`, install to `install-trunk-dbg`, and generate a binary package named `onnc-trunk.tar.gz`.
+It will build in `build-dbg`, install to `install-dbg`, and generate a binary package named `onnc-master.tar.gz`.
 You can use

 ```
-tar zxf onnc-trunk.tar.gz -C /opt
+tar zxf onnc-master.tar.gz -C /opt
 ```

 or
 ```
 mkdir /opt/onnc
-tar zxf onnc-trunk.tar.gz --strip-components 1 -C /opt/onnc
+tar zxf onnc-master.tar.gz --strip-components 1 -C /opt/onnc
 ```

 to extract the binary package at the target folder.

-Recompile with the same arguments `./build.sh trunk dbg /opt/onnc`, or make with DESTDIR=./install-trunk-dbg to ensure the binaries are installed to the staged installation path instead of being installed directly to the target folder `/opt/onnc`.
+Recompile with the same arguments `./build.sh dbg /opt/onnc`, or make with DESTDIR=./install-dbg to ensure the binaries are installed to the staged installation path instead of being installed directly to the target folder `/opt/onnc`.

 ```
-        cd ./build-trunk-dbg
+        cd ./build-dbg
-        make DESTDIR=$(pwd)/../install-trunk-dbg install
+        make DESTDIR=$(pwd)/../install-dbg install
 ```

-### Source Folder

-Select the version of source code by changing the first argument.
-Use `./trunk` to build the latest revision of development tree, or one of the sub-directories in `./tags` for a stable version.

 ### Building Mode